ZhiChua/ZhiChua/README.md

 # 👋 Hi, I’m @ZhiChua

-I'm an third year engineering student at University of Waterloo, and am looking for a co-op this coming Summer 2022
+I'm an third year engineering student at University of Waterloo, and am looking for a co-op this coming Winter 2023

 - 👀 I’m interested in Machine Learning and ways to transform data
 - 🌱 I’m currently learning web scraping and fullstack development